d9n/tryfinally/series/understanding_gradle/intro.md

 apply plugin: 'com.android.application'
 {% endhighlight %}
+<figcaption>The above snippet is extracted from <a href="http://developer.android.com/tools/building/plugin-for-gradle.html#projectBuildFile">developer.android.com</a>.</figcaption>

 Notice that the `buildscript` block automatically introduces a `classpath` configuration. <span name="classpath">Read the aside if you're curious to know more</span>, but otherwise just use this configuration to specify dependencies needed by any plugins you want to use.